 MEM Capstone Courses and Guidance

-Learn more about the capstone requirement and courses.
+Learn more about the MEM capstone requirement and courses.

 On This Page

-A highlight and requirement of the MEM curriculum is one designated capstone course, or one independent capstone project with a faculty advisor, during the second year of study.* All YSE capstone courses can be found below, and additional information about the MEM capstone experience can be found in the MEM Capstone Guidance section.
+A highlight and requirement of the MEM curriculum is one designated capstone course, or one independent capstone project with a faculty advisor, during the second year of study.* All MEM capstone courses can be found below, and additional information about the MEM capstone experience can be found in the MEM Capstone Guidance section.

-Note that a capstone course used to fulfill the MEM capstone requirement cannot also be used toward fulfilling an MEM Specialization requirement; a capstone course taken once cannot be used to fulfill multiple requirements.
+Note that a capstone course used to fulfill the MEM capstone requirement cannot also be used toward fulfilling an MEM specialization requirement; a capstone course taken once cannot be used to fulfill multiple requirements.
 The MF capstone cannot be used to fulfill the MEM capstone requirement and vice versa.